jncraton/sysinfo/readme.md

 Documentation
 -------------

-The register names by GCC can be a little opaque due to the way the x86 system has evolved.
+The register names used by GCC can be a little opaque due to the way the x86 system has evolved.
 Here are the common ones:

 | name | description |
 |------|-------------|